How to Sign Quantum Messages: Preliminaries

+\end{definition} { The security condition essentially states that if the puzzle is constructed with difficulty parameter $t$, then the puzzle cannot be deciphered in depth $t^\epsilon$.}

 $\TLP$s were constructed classically from non-parallelizing languages and OWFs \cite{BGJ16}.
-The same construction works post-quantumly, as noted in \cite{L23}, assuming post-quantum non-parallelizing languages and $\OWF$s.
-Post-quantum non-parallelizing were constructed in the $\QROM$ in \cite{CFH21} giving the following result.
+The same construction can be adapted to the post-quantum setting, as noted in \cite{L23}, assuming post-quantum non-parallelizing languages and $\OWF$s.
+Post-quantum non-parallelizing languages were constructed in the $\QROM$ in \cite{CFH21} giving the following result.

 \begin{lemma}[\cite{BGJ16,CFH21}] Let $\epsilon <1$. $\TLP$s with gap $\epsilon$ exist assuming $\OWF$s in the $\QROM$. \end{lemma}